 Skopelos might not be your first choice when travelling to Greece but that is probably because you haven’t heard of it.
 The more popular destinations like Santorini and Mykonos are indeed as beautiful as the photos suggest, but if you’re looking for something more beyond your next Instagram upload, you might consider a lesser-known island like the quaint and charming Skopelos.
 Skopelos experienced an influx in tourism when it was revealed that a handful of scenes from the Mama Mia! film were filmed here, though in recent years has reverted more toward the sleepy seaside town it was once known as.

-This rock formation in central Greece has been picking up in popularity with thanks to its incredible mix of nature and man-made structures in to stone.
-The structures are in fact monasteries with six in total built in to the boulders.
+This rock formation in central Greece has been picking up in popularity thanks to its incredible mix of nature and man-made structures into stone.
+The structures are in fact monasteries with six in total built into the boulders.

 Now for one of the most popular destinations in Greece.
 Zakynthos became popular after it went viral on Instagram some years ago showing the dramatic cliffs and the shipwreck on the beach down below.
 While it is certainly one of the most famous holiday spots in Greece now, we would also recommend it as one of the best of the Balkans.